 Storage Guidelines

-Serve it with a dollop of yogurt fruit dip or whipped cream for a fancier touch, or try it as a side dish with any of the following:
+Serve it with a dollop of yogurt fruit dip or whipped cream for a fancier touch!

 Recipe Variations